arnaudbos/i-rant/content/j-on-the-beach-malaga-2017-review.md

 ## Anjana Vakil — Custom Query Languages: Why?
 How?

-In this talk, [Anjana](https://twitter.com/anjanavakil) explains what is the difference between a ***DSL*** and a ***CQL*** and gives us some insights on how to design such languages with the goal of providing powerful abstractions while keeping usability in mind.
+In this talk, [Anjana Vakil](https://twitter.com/anjanavakil) explains what is the difference between a ***DSL*** and a ***CQL*** and gives us some insights on how to design such languages with the goal of providing powerful abstractions while keeping usability in mind.